migliusss/migliusss/README.md

 ## 🦋 About me
   I’m an IT student at University of Sørøst Norway.
 I have started studying in 2022, which means I’m pretty new in programming and web development.

-  I have taken courses in HTML and CSS and wish to start learning JavaScript in the near future.
+  I have taken courses in HTML and CSS and started to learn JavaScript.
+In university I am learning OOP with Java, and also taken a course in SQL and Database Administration.

   I have a huge interest in learning how programs work and have a goal to be able to develope them myself.
   I wish to develop interfaces that are accesible to everyone, and are user friendly.